keptn/lifecycle-toolkit/docs/content/en/docs/getting-started/metrics/_index.md

 The steps to implement metrics in an existing cluster are:

 1. [Install the Keptn Lifecycle Toolkit](../../install/install.md)
-1. Configure metrics to use
+1. Configure the metrics you want to use:
    - [Define metrics providers](#define-metrics-providers)
    - [Define KeptnMetric information](#define-keptnmetric-information)
    - [View available metrics](#view-available-metrics)